Quantcast

 Metal Allergies

-An allergic reaction to nickel is one of the more common metal allergies that your customers may experience.
+An allergic reaction to nickel is one of the most common metal allergies that you or your jewelry customers may experience.
 People with slight nickel allergies can usually wear surgical stainless steel for a few hours, or possibly all day.
 But some people are so sensitive that they cannot even wear watches, or have the buttons on their Levi's touch their skin.
-For nickel-allergic people, we suggest sterling silver earring findings, karat gold, niobium, nickel-free findings and plastic earring findings.
+For nickel-allergic people, we suggest sterling silver earring findings, niobium, titanium earring findings, and nonmetal earring findings.

 Patinas & Oxidizers